twisted/pydoctor/README.rst

 * If none of a function's parameters have documentation, do not render the parameter table.
 * Themes have been adjusted to render annotations more concisely.
 * Support when source path lies outside base directory (``--project-base-dir``).
-  Since pydoctor support generateing docs for multiple packages, it is not certain that all of the source is even viewable below a single URL.
+  Since pydoctor support generating docs for multiple packages, it is not certain that all of the source is even viewable below a single URL.
   We now allow to add arbitrary paths to the system, but only the objects inside a module wich path is relative to